hatz2/loa-kr-font-replacer/README.md

 1. Create a direct link of `loa-kr-font-replacer.exe`.
 2. Right click the direct link > Properties
-3. In the `destiny` field add both paths as arguments.
+3. In the `target` field add both paths as arguments.

 It should look something like this: